floatingman/.emacs.d/readme.md

 1. git clone repository
 2. git submodule init
 3. git submodule update
+4. Install texinfo and texi2html with package manager.
 4. cd into override/org-mode and run make
 5. cd into override/cedet and run make or on Windows run "emacs -Q -l cedet-build.el -f cedet-build" instead of make